Issues with Mark

-Mark was not very popular in the early centuries as compared to the other Gospels.
-It was copied less frequently than Matthew and Luke and there are few Greek manuscripts that attest to the original text.
+Deficiencies of Mark documents how Mark was not very popular in the early centuries as compared to the other Gospels.
+It was copied less frequently than Matthew and Luke, and there are few Greek manuscripts that attest to the original text.
 Versions of Mark also have different endings.
 Scholars use early Latin texts of Mark to get a better indication of the original reading of Mark.
 During copying and transmission, many variants were added to Mark harmonizing it with Matthew.

-Corrections by Luke over Mark documents instances where Luke provides a more accurate and original reading than what Mark does.
+Luke Over Mark Passages documents instances where Luke provides a more accurate and original reading than what Mark does.